Ladies and gentlemen, dear listeners, welcome to this special edition of Radio Renaissance.

 Matt Walsh would be one I could think of.

-Well, Matt Walsh, uh yes.
+Well, Matt Walsh, yes.

 Yes, Candace Owens.

-Uh now uh Matt Walsh, he'd probably be a good choice, but would he step in?
+He'd probably be a good choice, but would he step in?

 I mean, would the organization want him to step in?

-But uh no, assuming assuming that he's got what, maybe a dozen campuses left.
+But no, assuming that he's got, what, maybe a dozen campuses left, it's all set up, who could fill his shoes?

 I think Matt Walsh is about the best suggestion there is out there.

-Well, it's we'll see what I might got to realize just how important uh this guy and and the love that he had that so many people are coming out who are just saying things like I don't want to talk about politics, I just want to live my life, but it looks like we can't do that.
+Well, it's hard to realize just how important This guy and the love that he had, that so many people are coming out who are just saying things like, I don't want to talk about politics.

-So many people on the right want to say we just want to be left alone.
+So many people on the right want to say, we just want to be left alone.

 And I got to taste, as I grew up, sir, I got to taste what America could have been, what America was supposed to be.